Fire Warden Training

 • Liaising with the fire services.

-Fire warden training isn’t optional, it’s a legal requirement.
-Under the Regulatory Reform (Fire Safety) Order 2005, every single company must appoint and provide training for their fire marshals/wardens and our courses check all those boxes.
+Fire marshal training isn’t optional, it’s a legal requirement.
+Under the Regulatory Reform (Fire Safety) Order 2005, every single company must appoint and provide training for their fire marshals and our courses check all those boxes.

 And remember, regardless of how big or small your business is, you’ll need more than one fire warden to cover things like sickness, holiday leave and varying shift patterns (if applicable).